Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 	<img src="./assets/img/wrong-password.jpg" alt="Wrong Password (Chicken warrior figure)">
 </div>

-I tried a few username password combinations and sice I was exhausted from the day, I just slept on the problem.
-The next day I realized when there is a login form, it means the form system is potentially vulnerable to **SQL Injection** attacks.
+I tried a few username password combinations and since I was exhausted from the day, I just slept on the problem.
+The next day, I realized when there is a login form, it means the form system is potentially vulnerable to **SQL Injection** attacks.

-I first tried the single quote chatacter `'` only on the username field and this page came up
+I first tried the single quote character `'` only on the username field and this page came up

 <!-- ![SQL Injection](./assets/img/sql-injection-attempt.jpg) -->
 <div class="level-screenshots">
 	<img src="./assets/img/sql-injection-attempt.jpg" alt="SQL Injection">
 </div>

-After trying out different SQL injection commands that came to my mind, I got bored and a day or so later I asked [Julien](https://twitter.com/julienbarbier42) wanting to know if the level was over (I assumed it was) and he responded as follows and it some what reinvigorated me to keep on trying.
+After trying out different SQL injection commands that came to my mind, I got bored and a day or so later I asked [Julien](https://twitter.com/julienbarbier42) wanting to know if the level was over (I assumed it was) and he responded as follows, and it somewhat reinvigorated me to keep on trying.

 <!-- ![Reinvigorated to login](./assets/img/level7-notover.jpg) -->
 <div class="img-snippet">
 	<img class="curved-edge" src="./assets/img/level7-notover.jpg" alt="Reinvigorated to login">
 </div>

-I went on google to find a `list of SQL Injection payloads` and I grabbed the first result that came up
+I went on Google to find a `list of SQL Injection payloads` and I grabbed the first result that came up

 <!-- ![google-result-on-sql-injection-payloads](./assets/img/google-result.png) -->
 <div class="img-snippet">